4.3 miles W of Falmouth

 Lodge in Cornwall: Nestled in the most unique and enchanting setting, Tresahor Lodge is like something out of a fairy-tale.
-Hidden away in an old quarry near the Helford Passage in Cornwall, this Unique hideaway can only be described as something out of the ordinary.
+Hidden away in an old quarry near the Helford Passage, this Unique hideaway can only be described as something a little bit special.

 Out and About

-Nobody would blame you if you stayed put at this magical spot for your entire holiday, but if you do feel like venturing out, there is oodles to see and do within easy reach.
-Close to home, the lovely local village of Constantine has a plethora of offerings - from a convenience store and general store (with an off-licence offering more than 100 different whiskies, a large selection of gins and more!) to a mobile post office (opening hours may vary) and craft gallery with local Information Centre.
+If you can bear to tear yourselves away, there is so much to see and do nearby.
+The pretty local village of Constantine may be small in size but it's certainly not in character - there is a convenience store, general store (with an off-licence offering more than 100 different whiskies, an abundance of gin and more!), mobile post office (opening times may vary) and craft gallery with local Information Centre.

 Please note, children under 2 years of age are not accepted as there is unfortunately no room for a cot at the lodge.
 The driveway is steep and unmade in places.
 Please take care around the lake - children must be supervised at all times, life jackets must be worn when using the pedalos and swimming is strictly not permitted.
 Wood for the BBQ hut is to be supplied by the owner - there are two free nets in the hut to start and thereafter it can be purchased from the owner (there is an honesty-box in the log store).

 Availability, reservations and pricing: From £141 - £239 per night

 Bed linen and towels are included in the price.
 There are no extra charges for cots or high chairs where they are listed in the property description on the website.

 There is a charge of £38 per pet per week or short break.

 A non-refundable booking fee of £35.00 is payable per booking.